 When it comes to more chronic issues, drinking tea daily will help loosen your bowels, and two to three cups a day will help resolve sudden attacks.
 But it is important that you don’t overuse echinacea and follow usage directions closely.

 8. Skin issues

 When it comes to rashes, eczema and other minor to moderate skin irritations, echinacea works wonderfully.
-Dr. Armando González Stuart describes the various usages of echinacea on the skin in a paper on herbal safety.
+Dr. Armando González Stuart describes, in the paper on herbal safety, the various uses of echinacea on the skin.
 He says echinacea is good for: (14)